 Example 1 – Choosing a treatment plan

-The ambiguity effect is often seen in medicine, on both the side of the patient and on the side of the doctor.
+The ambiguity effect is often seen in medicine, on both the side of the patient and the side of the doctor.

 From the doctor’s perspective, it is preferable to recommend a treatment that they are familiar with, rather than one that they don’t know much about or that is not typically used to treat this specific condition.
 The hesitation here is valid.
-The Hippocratic Oath clearly says “do no harm”, and a doctor may feel that they are going against that by recommending a treatment when they are uncertain of the effects it might have.8 Yet, when conventional treatment is unsuccessful, going down the more ambiguous route may be the best way to help the patient.
+The Hippocratic Oath clearly says “do no harm” and a doctor may feel that they are going against that by recommending a treatment when they are uncertain of the effects it might have.8 Yet, when conventional treatment is unsuccessful, going down the more ambiguous route may be the best way to help the patient.

 Ensuring that the patient understands the treatment being recommended to them makes the treatment option less ambiguous.
-This will encourage the patient to agree to this treatment, which is in their best interest.
+This will encourage the patient to agree to this treatment which is in their best interest.

 Example 2 – Making a sale

 Anyone who works in sales should be aware of the ambiguity effect.
-The amount of information available to your customers can have a big influence over their decision to purchase one of your products.
+The amount of information available to your customers can have a big influence on their decision to purchase one of your products.

 The ambiguity effect also comes into play with website design.
-If you run an online store, but fail to provide information like duty fees and shipping times, potential clients may be deterred from buying from you.
-Instead, they might gravitate towards a website where they can purchase similar products, but also have ready access to this information.
+If you run an online store but fail to provide information like duty fees and shipping times, potential clients may be deterred from buying from you.
+Instead, they might gravitate towards a website where they can purchase similar products but also have ready access to this information.

 What it is

 The ambiguity effect describes how our decision-making is influenced by how much information we have.
-Specifically, we have an aversion to options for which we feel we are lacking information.
+Specifically, we have an aversion to options for which we feel are lacking information.

 Why it happens